SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 As of now, the top contenders are DALL-E 2, Midjourney, and DreamStudio.
 Each of these has features that make them stand out.

 ### DALL-E 2
 DALL-E 2 is an AI system capable of creating realistic images from a natural language description.
-You can use it here: [DALL-E](https://openai.com/dall-e-2)
+You can use it here (starting with a free trial): [DALL-E](https://openai.com/dall-e-2)

-* Has a free trial

-* Upload feature - creates different variations of an existing image

 ::: img-large